Facebooktwitterpinterestlinkedinmail

 Are you ready to speak with a fractional CFO?

-Preferred CFO has been in the outsourced and fractional CFO business for over a decade.
-Preferred CFO founder and managing partner, Jerry Vance, is one of the most experienced fractional CFOs in the Intermountain West.
+Preferred CFO has been in the outsourced and fractional CFO services business for over a decade.
+Preferred CFO founder and managing partner, Jerry Vance, is one of the most experienced fractional CFO consultants in the United States.
 He has assembled an exclusive team of handpicked CFOs from a variety of industries and backgrounds for an expert fractional CFO team.
 To speak with a CFO today, please Contact Us or call 801-804-5800.

 About the Author